 The ultimate objective of this seminar is for the attendee to leave the weekend with five manipulative techniques to utilize in each area of the spine.
 This requires most of the seminar to be spent in hands-on practice.
 In order for this to occur, we always keep our courses small to enhance one on one training with the instructor.
 There is an emphasis on safety at all times.
 We will also cover controversies, relative and absolute contraindications, craniovertebral instability and vascular concerns.

-Our manipulative techniques are helpful to patients of varying age and diagnoses as well as on professional athletes.
+Our manipulative techniques have been used with patients of all ages and multiple diagnoses and with the sedentary to the professional athlete.
 They are extremely effective.
 For the rest of the course objectives, visit the page by clicking the heading above.

 At the conclusion of this seminar the learner will be able to :